hilow2341/ProgessiveBudget/README.md

 # General Info

 ### What is Progressive Web Application (PWA)?
 - A Progressive Web App (PWA) is a web app that uses modern web capabilities to deliver an app-like experience to users.
-These apps meet certain requirements (see below), are deployed to servers, accessible through URLs, and indexed by search engines.
+These apps meet certain requirements, are deployed to servers, accessible through URLs, and indexed by search engines.

+#### Offline Support
+- Apps should be able to work offline.
+Whether that be displaying a proper "offline" message or caching app data for display purpose.